agency-quill/agency/documentation/responsive-grid.md

 </section>
 ```

-The grids can be nested in grid units, but you have to be careful because the layout of the page uses media queries based on the whole viewport width and not the width of the parent div.
+Grids can also be nested.
 It is an area that we need to explore further, so feel free to experiment.
 Keep in mind that we may not have ready solutions if you run into any issues.

 __Example:__
 ```html